oxygenxml/web-author-charpicker-plugin/README.md

 ```

 ## Deploy
-You have to add the plugin to the WebAuthor by selecting the archive (the .zip file) from the **target** folder
+You have to add the plugin to the WebAuthor by selecting the archive (.zip file) from the **target** folder

 ## Use
 You should find the ![charpicker button](/resources/InsertFromCharactersMap24.png) button in the framework toolbar.
 Clicking on it should present a grid with 21 recently used (or commonly used) characters.